 Routing APIs when you import

 If you use Vapor, most of Routing's APIs will be wrapped by more convenient methods.
-See Vapor → Routing for more information.
+See Getting Started → Routing for more information.

 The Routing package is lightweight, pure-Swift, and has very few dependencies.
 This means it can be used as a routing framework for any Swift project—even one not using Vapor.